Last modified October 2, 2020

 kubectl to navigate the resources present on the Control Plane Kubernetes API.

-To facilitate this we’ve been working on a proof of concept kubectl plugin called
+To facilitate this we provide a kubectl plugin called

 Our goal is to have the same great user experience you’ve become accustomed from